pwnedkeys/pwnedkeys-site/faq.md

 * **How do keys get compromised?**

   A variety of ways.
 Most often they just get leaked accidentally by the legitimate owner of the key, by putting it somewhere not private, like GitHub or pastebin.
 Occasionally they'll be embedded in software which is publicly released, or stolen by someone breaking into a machine.
-  Once or twice, a systemic weakness in a piece of software causes a whole *heap* of keys to be compromised all at once.
+Every now and then, a [systemic weakness in a piece of software](https://www.debian.org/security/2008/dsa-1571) causes a whole *heap* of keys to be compromised all at once.

 * **How does pwnedkeys work?**